 Travel is a wonderful experience for many.
 Gathering your things and boarding a plane or climbing into a car to set off into the distance, away from chaos where no emails or phone calls can reach you is a feeling many of us look forward to all year.
-Depending on your occupation, a lucky handful of us get to travel all the time — but are they actually lucky?
+Depending on your occupation, a lucky few get to travel all the time — but are they actually lucky?

 This raises the question: besides the accumulation of frequent flier miles, is business travel really something we should be jealous of?

-Unfortunately, this is already a challenge for folks who spend their time in traditional office spaces.
-So add in the stress of travel, the uncomfortable airplane seats, and the inability to get up and walk around as you please to the mix, and you can only imagine how difficult it might be for travelers to achieve good, healthy posture.
+With the added stress of travel, the uncomfortable airplane seats, and the inability to get up and walk around as you please, you can only imagine how difficult it might be for travelers to achieve good, healthy posture.